ingenieux/beanstalker/elasticbeanstalk-service-webapp-archetype/src/main/resources/archetype-resources/README.md

 ## Configuring your Project

 We suggest convention over configuration, but anyway.
-The only setting you're likely to set is your ```cnamePrefix`` value in your pom.xml file.
+The only setting you're likely to set is your ```cnamePrefix``` value in your pom.xml file.

 Make sure you pick something unique and unlikely to conflict with other users.

 ## Deploying

 Simply call ```mvn deploy -Pdeploy```

+If your environment is Ready (Green or Red), it will deploy.
+If not, a new version will get published.

+*You can always launch a new environment...*

 ## Launching an Environment